owen-it/laravel-auditing-doc/installation.md

 Laravel Auditing can be installed with [Composer](http://getcomposer.org/doc/00-intro.md), more details about this package in Composer can be found [here](https://packagist.org/packages/owen-it/laravel-auditing).

-Run the following command to get the latest version package:
+Run the following command to get the stable version package:

 ```
 composer require owen-it/laravel-auditing
 ```

-## With Laravel
+### Via Laravel
 Open the file ```config/app.php``` and then add the service provider, this step is required.

 ```php